User Manual for MOLSCAT, BOUND and FIELD, Version 2025.0: programs for quantum scattering properties and bound states of interacting pairs of atoms and molecules: Built-in interaction types: pair level quantum numbers and energies Built-in interaction types: pair level quantum numbers and energies

 The asymmetric top wavefunctions are combined with linear rotor functions specified by \basisitem{J2MIN}, \basisitem{J2MAX}, \basisitem{J2STEP}; energies of the linear rotor are obtained from the rotational constant, which must be supplied as \basisitem{BE}(2).
 If specified, \basisitem{ALPHAE}(2) and \basisitem{DE}(2) are also used as for $\var{ITYP} = 1$.
 If $\basisitem{EMAX} > 0$ is specified, it is used to limit the pair levels to those with energies (asymmetric top plus linear rotor) less than \basisitem{EMAX}.

-If $\basisitem{NLEVEL} < 0$, the programs use $|\basisitem{NLEVEL}|$ sets of quantum numbers from the array $\basisitem{JLEVEL}$ and read asymmetric top energy levels and wavefunction coefficients from unit \iounit{IASYMU}.
+If rotational constants \basisitem{A}(1), \basisitem{B}(1), and \basisitem{C}(1) are not supplied and $\basisitem{NLEVEL} < 0$, the programs use $|\basisitem{NLEVEL}|$ sets of quantum numbers $(j_1,\tau,j_2)$ from the array $\basisitem{JLEVEL}$ and read asymmetric top energy levels and wavefunction coefficients from unit \iounit{IASYMU} as for $\var{ITYP} = 6$.
 The asymmetric top functions for all required $j_1$, $\tau$ must be available on unit \iounit{IASYMU}.
-In this case it is also possible to specify the energies (asymmetric top plus linear rotor) in the \basisitem{ELEVEL} array; otherwise energies are taken from \iounit{IASYMU} for the asymmetric top and computed from \basisitem{BE}(2) in the same way as for $\var{ITYP}=1$ for the linear rotor.
-The format of unit \iounit{IASYMU} is described in section \ref{ityp6}.
+In this case it is also possible to specify the energies (asymmetric top plus linear rotor) in the array \basisitem{ELEVEL}; otherwise energies are taken from \iounit{IASYMU} for the asymmetric top and computed from \basisitem{BE}(2) in the same way as for $\var{ITYP}=1$ for the linear rotor.
+The format of unit \iounit{IASYMU} is described in section \ref{ityp6}. \end{shaded}